 We welcome a diversity of practitioners working on topics of governance and political behavior, with a strong preference for mid-or early-career professionals living and working in the global south.
 This program is part of MIT GOV/LAB’s commitment to engaged scholarship as well as efforts to support exchange and learning between global north and south governance experts.

-For the 2022-23 academic year, we had two practitioner-in-residences from the Busara Center for Behavioral Economic (Kenya), including Anisha Singh (intro Q+A), Busara’s Director of Research and Innovation, and Gideon Too, Busara’s Engagement Director (intro Q+A).
-Anisha and Gideon are working to share lessons on conducting behavioral science in the Global South to inform strategies for increasing citizen engagement and government accountability (final outputs forthcoming).
+In 2022-23, we had two practitioner-in-residences from the Busara Center for Behavioral Economic (Kenya), including Anisha Singh (intro Q+A and presentation), Busara’s Director of Research and Innovation, and Gideon Too, Busara’s Engagement Director (intro Q+A).
+Anisha produced a guide to help researchers from around the world conduct more thoughtful behavioral science research in international development contexts.
+Gideon is working to share lessons on conducting behavioral science in the Global South to inform strategies for increasing citizen engagement and government accountability (final output forthcoming).

 Each program is tailored to support practitioner learning, research and writing goals.
 Appointments are made by invitation.